KawaiiBunga/Melee-NX/switch/patches/README.md

-simpler `create_window()`, and Dawn API shapes that had already moved past what KartPad's patches were written against), so KartPad's originals did not apply and in two cases (`aurora-switch-dawn-api.patch`, `aurora-switch-window.patch`'s window.cpp hunks) turned out to be unnecessary here — see `docs/PORTING-NOTES.md` §2 for why.
+simpler `create_window()`, and Dawn API shapes that had already moved past what KartPad's patches were written against), so KartPad's originals did not apply and in two cases (`aurora-switch-dawn-api.patch`, `aurora-switch-window.patch`'s window.cpp hunks) turned out to be unnecessary here.

 ## SDL patch stack